noodlio/recommender-docs/errors.md

 # 200
 The request was successful.
 Use this to determine whether your input was correct.

+# 300
+This typically occurs when there was a mismatch between the user input and the data stored in the database.
+Please check your input and whether you have for instance trained the model.
+Another occurence could be that there are not enough user profiles while requesting social recommendations.

 # 400
 Something went wrong with the synchronization to the database.
 This is usually an error that is caused on the server itself and is not developer related.